-ESC Program Early Learning Childcare Enhancement: Early Learning Coalition of Duval designated local a funding to provid contract with KHA increasing the nu g Coalition of Duval is uniquely qualified for a direct contract from KHA because it is th agency under the Office of Early Learning to receive an allocation of School Readiness e child care scholarships to eligible families in Duval County.
-The funding in this A will leverage a dollar for dollar match of School Readiness funds from the State, mber of child care scholarships available to eligible families and will also support s to make more high quality child care programs available and accessible to families in ities. years, an The Early scholarsh programs This fund workforc The Early readiness This fund Learning Coalition of Duval has had Child Care Enhancement funding for the past three d remains in good standing with contract requirements and reports.
-Learning Coalition of Duval uses Child Care Enhancement funding for tuition ips and gap scholarships allowing families financial access to high quality learning children # children rating FY: # teacher 100% of 1 20ne 1 ne 100% of 4 90% of te Outcomes: Readiness programs served FY19-20 (average monthly) - 110 In served FY19-20 with School Readiness scholarships (incl. match) - 823 In impacted by work with teachers to improve quality and a higher program quality 19-20 (average monthly) - 4720 Is participating in professional development FY19-20 (average monthly) - 392 Funding for scholarships was used to support families in "high-opportunity" or Health heighborhoods in FY19-20 4-5 star quality rated programs maintained that rating in FY19-20 eachers receiving intervention showed improvement in their interactions and anal skills, as measured by CLASS in FY19-20

-• 100% of professional development services and training adapted to and offered in a virtual format
+ESC Program Early Learning Childcare Enhancement: Early Learning Coalition of Duval designated local a funding to provide contract with KHA increasing the nur g Coalition of Duval is uniquely qualified for a direct contract from KHA because it is th gency under the Office of Early Learning to receive an allocation of School Readiness e child care scholarships to eligible families in Duval County.
+The funding in this will leverage a dollar for dollar match of School Readiness funds from the State, mber of child care scholarships available to eligible families and will also support s to make more high quality child care programs available and accessible to families in ties. years, and The Early scholarshi programs This fundi workforce The Early readiness This fundi Learning Coalition of Duval has had Child Care Enhancement funding for the past thre I remains in good standing with contract requirements and reports.
+Learning Coalition of Duval uses Child Care Enhancement funding for tuition ips and gap scholarships allowing families financial access to high quality learning children # children rating FY1 # teachers 100% of fin Zone 1 ne 100% of tea instructio Dutcomes: Readiness programs served FY19-20 (average monthly) - 110 served FY19-20 with School Readiness scholarships (incl. match) - 823 impacted by work with teachers to improve quality and a higher program quality 9-20 (average monthly) - 4720 s participating in professional development FY19-20 (average monthly) - 392 unding for scholarships was used to support families in "high-opportunity" or Health ighborhoods in FY19-20 -5 star quality rated programs maintained that rating in FY19-20 achers receiving intervention showed improvement in their interactions and nal skills, as measured by CLASS in FY19-20 professional development services and training adapted to and offered in a virtual

-ESC Program

-Out of School Time Carter G. Woodson Elementary: Communities in Schools

-previously, and the lack of qualified for a direct contract due to having provided services at this location f time to issue a new RFP.
-It was anticipated that this school would be closed e was left off of the eligible schools list for the OST RFP.

-The program has It was anticipated eligible schools lis The School Board on Elementary was funded for the past three years in good standing. been run by Communities in School of Jacksonville, Inc. since 2017.
-I that the school would be closed for FY20-21 and therefore was left off the st for Bid # ESC 0436-20. 's decision to keep the school open was made after the release of the RFP.
-Ill ensure 80 youth for afterschool and 60 students for summer camp will
+ESC Program Out of School Time Carter G. Woodson Elementary: Communities in Schools previously, and the lack of t alified for a direct contract due to having provided services at this location ime to issue a new RFP.
+It was anticipated that this school would be closed vas left off of the eligible schools list for the OST RFP.
+The program has be It was anticipated the eligible schools list for the school Board's Elementary was funded for the past three years in good standing. een run by Communities in School of Jacksonville, Inc. since 2017. hat the school would be closed for FY20-21 and therefore was left off the for Bid # ESC 0436-20. decision to keep the school open was made after the release of the RFP. ensure 80 youth for afterschool and 60 students for summer camp will

-FY19-20 Data on Outcome 25:

-Compliance Score e: 4.4/4.4
+- Compliance Score: 4.4/4.4

-Program Quality S Score: 4.5/5.0
+- Program Quality Score: 4.5/5.0

-Average daily atte endance: 105
+- Average daily attendance: 105

-Average daily attendance: 105 of children served FY19-20 (contracted) - 120 children served FY19-20 (actual) - 175
+- # of children served FY19-20 (contracted) 120

+- # children served FY19-20 (actual) 175